Osiris-Team/jSQL-Gen/README.md

 ## Features
 - No runtime overhead for class generation (unlike other ORMs).
-- Helper/Optional WHERE class for generating SQL queries.
+- Helper/Optional WHERE class for generating simple and complex SQL queries.

 #### How?
 - Generates one class/object for each table.